ying-w/bioinformatics-figures/methylcircleplot/README.md

 While reference (`ref.seq`) and bisulfite sequence (`bis.seq`) are required, there are other parameters that can be set.

 Some examples of what the parameters look like can be found [here](http://codingenes.wordpress.com/2012/08/23/script-methylation-figure-generation/#more-57)
+Parameters and defaults listed below:

-rev.comp -- default = FALSE, reverse complements bisulfate sequence
+`rev.comp = FALSE` reverse complements bisulfate sequence

-size -- default = 2, size of circles
+`size = 2` size of circles

-scaling -- default = 1, distance between circles, accepts value between 0 and 1 with < 1 moving the bubbles closer together
+`scaling = 1` distance between circles, accepts value between 0 and 1 with < 1 moving the bubbles closer together

-reference -- default = FALSE, show reference sequence at top
+`reference = FALSE` show reference sequence at top

-NOME -- default = 0, GpC detection: 0 - disabled (default) | 1 - plot together | 2 - plot GpC below CpG
+`NOME = 0` GpC detection: 0 - disabled (default) | 1 - plot together | 2 - plot GpC below CpG

-noaxis -- default = FALSE, Turn off x/y-axis and labels
+`noaxis = FALSE` Turn off x/y-axis and labels (used to generated simplier figures)

-col.um -- default = "white", color of unmethylated CpG
+`col.um = "white"` color of unmethylated CpG

-col.me -- default = "black", color of methylated CpG
+`col.me = "black"` color of methylated CpG

-col.gme -- default = "lightgreen", color of methylated GpC
+`col.gme = "lightgreen"` color of methylated GpC

-col.gum -- default = "aliceblue", color of unmethylated GpC
+`col.gum = "aliceblue"` color of unmethylated GpC

-verbose -- default = TRUE, Display diagnostic messages
+`verbose = TRUE` Display diagnostic messages

-showNumUnconverted -- default = FALSE, Show number of unconverted Cs
+`showNumUnconverted = FALSE` Show number of unconverted Cs

-cloneName -- default = NULL, Specify clone names (Y-axis labels)
+`cloneName = NULL` Specify clone names (Y-axis labels)

-cloneOrder -- default = NULL, Specify the order in which to rearrange the rows (clones)
+`cloneOrder = NULL` Specify the order in which to rearrange the rows (clones)

-getAln -- default = FALSE, Return alignment between reference and samples (PairwiseAlignedFixedSubject object, see Biostrings for more details)
+`getAln = FALSE` Return alignment between reference and samples (PairwiseAlignedFixedSubject object, see [Biostrings manual](http://bioconductor.org/packages/release/bioc/html/Biostrings.html) for more details)

 Additional Notes
 ----------------